Concerns and controversies at the 2010 Commonwealth Games: Parade of Nations

-The Australian Commonwealth contingent expressed frustration over the opening ceremony, in which there were claims that the athletes and delegation support staff were "treated like cattle" and subjected to "disgraceful" and unbearable conditions.
-Australia's chef de mission Steve Moneghetti complained about the athletes being trapped in "absolute cauldron conditions" under the main stadium before marching for the opening ceremony.
-The Australians were stuck in a tunnel, where Moneghetti described the temperature as exceeding 40 C due to a lack of airconditioning and ventilation.
+expressed the frustration of the delegation over the opening ceremony, in which there were claims that the athletes and delegation support staff were "treated like cattle" and subjected to "disgraceful" and unbearable conditions.
+Moneghetti also complained about the athletes being trapped in "absolute cauldron conditions" under the main stadium before marching for the opening ceremony.
+The Australians were stuck in a tunnel, where Moneghetti described the temperature as exceeding 40 C due to a lack of air-conditioning and ventilation.
 When attempting to move out, the Australian delegation was stopped by staff.
-When the contestants were finally able to move out into the arena, they were described as being emotionally affected.
+When the athletes were finally able to move out into the arena as the first delegation, they were described as being emotionally affected.

 Racism allegations

-African countries have complained that they are getting second-class treatment from the Games organisers, in spite of them offering India a hand in the preparation of the Games.
-They have alleged that accommodation given to them was inferior compared to the accommodation provided to the Australian and New Zealand teams.
-They went on to state that India was complaining about being victims of racial bias in the reporting of the Games; while simultaneously perpetrating the same kind of racism against the African countries.
+Some African countries' representatives complained that they received second-class treatment from the Games organisers, in spite of them offering India a hand in the preparation of the Games.
+These delegations alleged that accommodation given to them was inferior compared to the accommodation provided to the Australian and New Zealand teams.
+They went on to state that India was complaining about being victims of racial bias in the reporting of the Games, while simultaneously perpetrating the same kind of racism against the African countries.